Bad Powers

 Super: If you win the first time, good for you.
 No second challenge required.

-SUBMISSIVE [M:PR:B] Obeys Other Players Patrick Riley (Bad Powers)
+SUBMISSIVE [M:WWW:B] Obeys Other Players Patrick Riley (Bad Powers)

-You have the power to obey.
+You have the weakness of obedience.
 You must deal the cards, be the banker for lucre, draw from destiny, and any other game-related menial task the others players ask of you.
 You may never look another player in the eyes.
 You must perform the acts exactly as instructed and if there is ambiguity, you must ask for clarification.
 You get nothing in return except the satisfaction of a job well done.
 If Butler is in the game, he/she is your master/mistress and you may not take orders from anyone else, unless the Butler explicitly allows you to.
+For every infraction of the above, you lose a token to the Warp.

 History: Submissives fully appreciate the pleasure and fulfillment that comes from servicing their masters and mistresses.
 They now reach for the stars in search of new life forms to serve.